melbourne-lab/evo_rescue_ndd_erosion/README.md

-# Allele-specific models of demographic and genetic rescue
+# Allele-specific models of evolutionary rescue

 Simulation and analysis code for the manuscript "How density dependence, genetic erosion and the extinction vortex impact evolutionary rescue" by Nordstrom et al.